Friend or Frenemy? The Levels of Friendship Explained

 An extreme case of introversion

-Extreme introversion, characterized by few close connections, can be problematic in the personal and professional spheres.
-Career advancement is hampered by a lack of professional contacts, and a propensity for close levels of relationships may restrict chances for casual love relationships.
-Finding a balance between close connections and a larger social circle can improve life satisfaction.
+Extreme introversion, characterized by a limited number of close connections, can be problematic in both personal and professional spheres.
+Career advancement is hindered by a lack of professional contacts, and a propensity for close relationships may limit opportunities for casual romantic relationships.
+Striking a balance between close connections and a broader social circle can enhance life satisfaction.

 Solution